linux-system-roles/network/README.md

 -------

 The role supports two providers: `nm` and `initscripts`.
-The provider can be configured per host via the [`provider`][#provider].
+The provider can be configured per host via the [`provider`][#provider] variable.
 In absence of explicit configuration, it is autodetected based on the distribution.
-So the `nm` provider is used by default on RHEL7 and `initscripts` on RHEL6.
+The `nm` provider is used by default on RHEL7 and `initscripts` on RHEL6.
 However, note that the provider is not tied to a certain distribution, given that the required API is available.
-For `nm` this means that a certain NetworkManager API is available and `initscripts` are commonly only available on the Fedora/RHEL family.
+For `nm` this means that at least version 1.2 of NetworkManager's API is available.
+For `initscripts`, it requires the legacy network service as commonly available on Fedora/RHEL.

 For each host a list of networking profiles can be configure via the `network` variable.